-Assuming your Github username is "ziggy", the package is named "forge", and you want to access Github.com, an entry in one of the three mentioned files would then look like this:
+Assuming your Github username is "ziggy", the package is named "forge", and you want to access Github.com with the token "012345abcdef…", an entry in one of the three mentioned files would then look like this:

 machine api.github.com login ziggy^forge password 012345abcdef...

-Assuming your Gitlab username is "ziggy", the package is named "forge", and you want to access Gitlab.com, an entry in one of the three mentioned files would then look like this:
+Assuming your Gitlab username is "ziggy", the package is named "forge", and you want to access Gitlab.com with the token "012345abcdef…", an entry in one of the three mentioned files would then look like this:

 machine gitlab.com/api/v4 login ziggy^forge password 012345abcdef...